cukapd/wjt/_posts/2021-01-09-erase-data-set-password-and-locate-android-smartphone.md

 ---

 {: .box-error}
-● Prequisites:
+Prequisites:

 • You must have Find My Device activated as Device Admin in smartphone's settings

 • You must have same Gmail account logged in lost phone and current device

-• Lost phone must have an active internet connection
+• Lost phone must have an active internet connection.

 {: .box-note}
-● Steps:
+Steps:

 1. You can locate your device by signing into [https://android.com/find/](https://android.com/find/){:target="_blank"}